- Type of projectInitiating project CCEA MOBA

 - Webviaduktkreativni.cz

+The 2024 Pilot Arch confirmed the model’s viability, establishing a replicable framework.
 The space is available to local residents for lectures, presentations, discussions, community events, exhibitions, and other pop-up activities.
 Thanks to the support of the City of Prague, the space can also be reserved free of charge for non-commercial purposes.

 more at viaduktkarlin.cz